adamgligor/adamgligor.github.io/_posts/2017-01-26-Odata-4-services-introduction.md

 ## Prerequisites

-For the purpuse of ilustrating basic capabilities of an odata service and some of the the implementation details, I created a demo project. the complet source code can be foind on github, see references section.
+For the purpuse of ilustrating basic capabilities of an odata service and some of the implementation details, I created a demo project.
+The complet source code can be found on github, see references section.

 The data model is very simple and consists of two entities **categories**, and **products**, with one to many relationship between them.